jhill0/sevr-tutorial/docs/6_consuming_data.md

 We have now defined our data, described a way of storing the data, and have even begun adding and managing the data via the CLI.
 Since we are building a blog, we now need a way to present our data to an end user.
-We'll do this by creating a simple site as a plugin for Ichabod.
+We'll do this by creating a simple site as a plugin for Sevr.

 ## Initial Setup